acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 >
 > YOLO's approach is much faster because $C_{backbone} + C_{detection} \ll N_{proposals} \times C_{classify}$, especially when implemented efficiently on GPU.

 **Why this matters:** This single-pass approach enables real-time detection on embedded hardware like Raspberry Pi.
+For our basketball robot, the speed advantage translates directly to better responsiveness—the robot can track fast-moving balls that would be missed by slower detection methods.

 ### 5.2 Grid-Based Detection